Feel like yourself again

 Also, a poorly performed hair transplant technique can give the hairline an unnatural, artificial-looking pattern.

 If you’re interested in learning about hair implants versus hair transplants, check out our guide to hair implants for men.
-You can explore a technique known as hair cloning.

 Currently, the FDA (U.S. Food and Drug Administration) has approved two medications — oral finasteride and topical minoxidil — to treat male pattern baldness